 Heron and Egret Survey

-Shollenberger’s heron and egret colony is a successor to a long-established colony which was located in the eucalyptus trees near the wastewater treatment ponds off Lakeville Highway.
-In 2003 a pair of immature Golden Eagles set up residence near the colony at a critical time when nest building had just begun and scared all the other birds away.
-Some of the displaced birds may have established the Shollenberger colony, Colony #121, located north of Haystack Landing and across the Petaluma River from Shollenberger Park in the giant eucalyptus trees.
+Shollenberger Park once had a heron and egret colony which was a successor to a long-established colony.
+That colony was located in the eucalyptus trees near the wastewater treatment ponds off Lakeville Highway.
+In 2003 a pair of immature Golden Eagles set up residence near the wastewater colony at a critical time when nest building had just begun and scared all the birds away.
+Some of the displaced birds may have established the former Shollenberger colony, located north of Haystack Landing and across the Petaluma River from Shollenberger Park in giant eucalyptus trees.
+Those trees were cut down to make way for the freeway widening so that colony no longer exists.

-Two more local colonies have been established and are tracked: the Ellis Creek Colony (#40), located in the eucalyptus trees off Lakeville Highway (perhaps a revival of the former colony which was dispersed by Golden Eagles in 2003) and the McNear Colony (#139), located in several trees on the eastern shore of the Petaluma River just south of the McNear Peninsula.
+Two more local colonies were established and were tracked: the Ellis Creek Colony, located in the eucalyptus trees off Lakeville Highway (perhaps a revival of the former colony which was dispersed by Golden Eagles in 2003) and the McNear Colony, which was located in several trees on the eastern shore of the Petaluma River just south of the McNear Peninsula.
+The McNear Colony is no longer active.

-PWA docents Dennis Buss, and Len Nelson are tracking the activity of these colonies for the Cypress Grove Research Center (CGRC) of Audubon Canyon Ranch, which has developed an atlas of all heron/egret colonies in the Bay Area.
-Once the birds start to arrive in mid-March, the docents take scopes, paper, and pens to the viewing site.
-Each nest is given a designation while identifying the species occupying it.
-Every two weeks until late June, they watch for the emergence of chicks.
+Once the birds start to arrive in mid-March, the docents take scopes, maps, phones to the viewing site.
+Each nest is given a numerical designation while identifying the species occupying it.
+Every week until late July nests are monitored for the emergence of chicks.

-Chick count is made at “Nest Stage 4” in the protocol developed by CGRC.
-This is defined as “adults not continuously at the nest (may remain after feeding) and chicks (usually) on nest platform.”
+Chick count is made at “Nest Stage 4” per the protocol developed by SFBBO.
+This is defined as “adults not continuously at the nest (may remain after feeding) and chicks (usually) on a nest platform.”
 Below is a record of chicks produced at Nest Stage 4 in the colonies.

 SHOLLENBERGER NESTING COLONY #121